Why You Should Attend

 Practical Management Track

-This track will provide participants with the management and supervision concepts needed in order to develop an action plan that specifically focuses on their department or team in the workplace.
-Complete details will be available soon.
-This track will be held in conjunction with (but not part of) the ACRL 2013 Conference in Indianapolis, IN, April 10, 2013.
+This track will address how to lead from within – developing the powers of persuasion to influence in multiple directions.
+The Practical Management track will be held in conjunction with (but not part of) the ACRL 2013 Conference in Indianapolis, IN, April 10, 2013.

 Teaching with Technology Track